Visualization for Human-Centered AI Tools: Motivating HCAI Tools

-\begin{itemize} \item\textit{Show the users the data} \marghl{\circled[fill=SteelBlue,draw=SteelBlue!33,line width=1mm,text=white]{i1}} from the AI models rather than trying to use it to come to some automatic decision or insight.
-The user is there already: defer final interpretations and decisions to them.
+\item\textit{Show the users the data} \marghl{\colorcirc{i1}{SteelBlue}} from the AI models rather than trying to use it to come to some automatic decision or insight.
+The user is there already: defer final interpretations and decisions to them. uxSense deliberately presents raw model outputs (emotion classifications, action labels, sentiment scores) as visual data streams rather than attempting to automatically identify ``problems'' or generate summary reports.
+This preserves analyst agency and leverages their domain expertise to contextualize AI predictions.

-\item\textit{Using real tasks and real users} \marghl{\circled[fill=Goldenrod,draw=Goldenrod!33,line width=1mm,text=white]{i5}} for a visualization-enabled HCAI tool motivates and demonstrates the tool best during evaluation.
+\item\textit{Using real tasks and real users} \marghl{\colorcirc{i5}{Goldenrod}} for a visualization-enabled HCAI tool motivates and demonstrates the tool best during evaluation.
 AI is already being used to tackle life-and-death problems; our evaluations should have the same level of ambition.
+The uxSense evaluation used practicing UX professionals analyzing actual commercial software, providing ecological validity that laboratory tasks with student participants cannot match. \end{itemize}